Design, Creative & Media Careers

 Key advantages:

-• Growing demand for design, UX/UI, and content creation professionals
+• Demand for design, UX/UI, and content creation in many industries

-• Freelance and remote work opportunities across industries
+• Freelance and remote work opportunities in some roles

 • Transferable skills in marketing, technology, and communication